innoq/anonymous_inmail/README.md

     docker run --env=... --publish 80:14505 registry.invalid/anonymous_mailbox

 (or choose another port instead of the 80 if you already run an HTTP server).

-But then, you'd have to also provide the environment variables.
+Point your browser to that server and check the root page shows all the email addresses, one for each key you provided.